-- Lining cells of bones help in regulating the influx and the efflux of calcium ions from the bone.
+- Lining cells of bones help regulate the influx and the efflux of calcium ions from the bone.

-- Lining cells also regulate the bone fluid via regulation of mineral homeostasis.
+- Lining cells also regulate the bone fluid via the regulation of mineral homeostasis.

 - Lining cells help in the activation of osteoclasts indirectly.

-- Osteocytes help in the bone turnover process and limiting the dissolution of the bone.
+- Osteocytes help in the bone turnover process and limit the dissolution of the bone.

 - The bone adaptation function is performed by osteocytes coordinating the bone mechanical strength with the surrounding environment.